cloudflare/next-on-pages/packages/next-on-pages/README.md

 > **TypeScript Env Type**: the `env` object returned by `getRequestContext` implements the `CloudflareEnv` interface, add your binding types to such interface in order for get a correctly typed `env` object.

+> **Note**: `getRequestContext` throws an error if invoked when the request context is not available, if you prefer to receive `undefined` in such cases use `getOptionalRequestContext` instead, the latter is identical to `getRequestContext` except from the fact that it returns `undefined` when the context is not available.

 ## Examples

 To see some examples on how to use Next.js features with `@cloudflare/next-on-pages`, see the [Examples document](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/examples.md).